 If you wish to apply for a property with us, you must be registered with Help to Buy and you should have access to a deposit for a mortgage.
-Details of who to contact to view the property will be on the advert on both the Help to Buy website and on our website
+Details of who to contact to view the property will be on the advert on our website

 The criteria for shared ownership homes is as follows and must be met:

 - Applicants must have UK or EU passport

 - Local Connection to the Local Authority area